 This isn’t Seal Team Six.
 This is just a bunch of regular people trying to survive the worst of it.
 And now have even more to kind of deal with, years after the first outbreak

-From the get-go, there’s a very definitive plot, there’s very definitive, outrageous moments in there that make people talk.
-Again, I go back to the writing.
-It’s just great, great writing, and great performances too.
+From the get-go, there's a very definitive plot, there's very definitive, outrageous moments in there that make people talk.
+Again, I go back to writing.
+It's just great, great writing, and great performances too.

 I think they cast extremely well.
 These people are these characters.
 It's kind of morphed back over the years, so now we're writing for these actors, even from the get-go, these people had the essence of those qualities.

 So, what can we expect in the upcoming season?